barrakudesbegur/landing/src/content/agenda/2022-santa-reparada.md

 ## Lloc

-📍 Plaça Esteva i Cruañas a Begur.
+📍 Plaça Esteva i Cruañas, Begur

 ## Artistes